Contributing Bug Reports + Fixes

 If you provide a pull request, only include one single change at a time (different files may be affected), and don't combine it with other functional changes / optimizations / bugfixes.

-3. If uncertain, ask in the forums!
+3. If uncertain, ask by mail!

 4. Complex changes, contradictory concepts or ideas not well-thought-out yet